dibartneck/air_quality_monitor/README.md

 ![Image 6](/images/IAQ.png)

 The IAQ index is a measurement for the quality of air.
 To calculate the IAQ index the Bricklet detects ethane, isoprene (2-methylbuta-1,3-diene), ethanol, acetone and carbon monoxide (often called VOC, volatile organic components) by adsorption.
-These gas measurements are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.
+These gas measureme nts are combined with the measurements of air pressure, humidity and temperature to calculate the final IAQ index.

+There are 3 alert level avaluable.
+Preset ist level 3.
+The alert is triggered
+> at CO2 level over 2000 ppm and IAQ greater then 200.
+Lvel to

 ## How users can get started with the project